WHY ATC COMMUNICATION PRACTICE MATTERS

 - improve listening and comprehension

-- take aside an important part of piloting in a controlled setting
+and all of this in a controlled setting

 Aviation English has a unique